 Each week we have two open Food Days at:

 - The Bolinas Community Food Program (Sunday afternoon at 1 PM in the field next to the fire station on Mesa Road)

 - Trinity Community Church in San Rafael (Thursday mornings at 11:30 AM at 1675 Grand Ave)

-We also take food to New Beginnings in Novato and West Marin Community Resources in Pt.
-Reyes.
+We also take food to New Beginnings in Novato and serve the anchor-outs in Sausalito.
 In addition, we partner with the Miller Avenue Church in Mill Valley, which has their own food program as well as taking care of students at the Golden Gate Seminary.
 Our volunteers are all part of our food distribution network as well, taking care of people they know personally who could use some extra food to help make ends meet.